cbaycity/small-media/README.md

 ## About Section:
 1. Update the about section to include a link to my profile.
+2. Update the About to discuss a little bit about using the website focusing on projects.

 ## Bugs:
 1. When you go to Projects after being on Local the front end errors.